Android-for-Python/Camera4Kivy/README.md

 ##### analyze_pixels_resolution
 Sets the pixels resolution passed by `analyze_pixels_callback()`.
 A scalar, representing the number of pixels on the long edge, the short edge is determined using the aspect ratio.
 For example `analyze_pixels_resolution = 720`.
 The default is the minimum of cropped sensor resolution and 1024.

+As an alternative, sometimes the analysis package will need to set the resolution.
+This is done with `self.auto_analyze_resolution` as described in [Analyze Configuration](https://github.com/Android-for-Python/camera4kivy#analyze-configuration).

 ##### enable_analyze_pixels
 Use `enable_analyze_pixels = True` to enable the `analyze_pixels_callback()`